yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

 #Listing Tasks
 ---
-Now that we can add tasks to our tasks file, it would be somewhat useful if we could also view without opening tasks.json manually.
+Now that we can add tasks to our list, it would be somewhat useful if we could also view that without opening tasks.json manually.

-We will add a new list command to our app.
+We will add a new command to our code called "list".

 {% highlight go %}
     {